SchatzIO/schatz-sqlalchemy-clickhouse/README.rst

-sqlalchemy-clickhouse
+schatz-sqlalchemy-clickhouse
 =====================

-ClickHouse dialect for SQLAlchemy.
+ClickHouse dialect for SQLAlchemy used on Schatz Platform.

 Installation
 ------------

 The package is installable through PIP::

-   pip install sqlalchemy-clickhouse
+   pip install schatz-sqlalchemy-clickhouse

 Usage
 -----